A New Generation of Ideas: A Social Contract for the Digital Age

 We have one national minimum wage but hundreds of micro-economies within America.
 As a result, our national minimum wage has historically been set at a level appropriate for the lowest-cost regions of the country.
 That is why we’ve been stuck at $7.25 for more than a decade.

 The regional minimum wage recognizes that it costs $35 to park for a day in Brooklyn and $35 to park for a month in Cumberland, MD.
 The regional minimum wage starts by setting a baseline national minimum wage to exactly one-half the median wage for hourly, nonsupervisory wage workers in America.
-In January 2018, that baseline would be $10.90 an hour.
+As we approach 2019, that baseline would be $11.50 an hour.
 At this level, a full-time minimum wage earner would surpass the federal poverty level by more than $1,000, even before accounting for federal benefits like the EITC.

-Then, all regions of the country would be placed in one of five categories based on the cost of living there.
-In the highest-cost areas like New York City, that would put the federal minimum at $12.55.
-In the lowest-cost areas like Valdosta, GA, the federal minimum would be $9.25.
+Then, all regions of the country would be placed in one of five categories based on the cost of living there—above that level in higher-cost areas like Miami and New York City and below that level in lower-cost areas like Oklahoma City and Valdosta, GA.
 The wage would adjust each year based on average hourly wages as reported by the Department of Labor, so the minimum wage increase would be permanent.
 States and cities would still be free to raise their own minimum wages.